CLINIC CONSULTATIONS

 Try our simple trick for cutting them all off while preserving your hard-won length.
 It takes a while, but is a very effective exercise if you want to grow your hair long without split ends.
 All you need is a patient and trusted hairdresser or a good friend to help:

-• Separate your hair into small sections
+- Separate your hair into small sections

-• Twist it from the ends like a corkscrew.
+- Twist it from the ends like a corkscrew.

-• The various lengths will stick out along each 'twist’, showing where the split ends are.
+- The various lengths will stick out along each 'twist’, showing where the split ends are.

-• Trim them off, working your way along every section of hair until all the split ends have been removed
+- Trim them off, working your way along every section of hair until all the split ends have been removed

 How to Prevent Split Ends

-• Brush Gently
+- Brush Gently

 If you brush a sweater roughly and repeatedly, it will weaken and fray.
-The same goes for your hair!
+The same goes for your hair! - Ease out Tangles

 Use a wide-tooth comb to remove knots and tangles.
 Start at your ends and gently work up to your roots.
-If you start at the top, or go at them with a brush, you can snap your hair along the shaft and leave yourself with split ends throughout your lengths.
+If you start at the top, or go at them with a brush, you can snap your hair along the shaft and leave yourself with split ends throughout your lengths. - Use a Deep-Conditioning Mask

 Use an intensive pre-shampoo conditioning treatment like Elasticizer once or twice a week, depending on your hair texture, to keep your ends supple and hydrated.
 This is even more important if you have tresses below shoulder-length or chemically processed hair, since the ends will naturally be more weathered.
-Moisturised, hydrated hair is more elastic and therefore less likely to split.
+Moisturised, hydrated hair is more elastic and therefore less likely to split. - Use a Weekly Bond Repair Treatment

 Another effective way of reducing split ends is by using intensive treatments designed to tackle damage (the culprit responsible for hair snapping and splitting).
 Bond Builder Restructuring Treatment has been formulated to strengthen and repair bonds inside the hair, and is proven to leave hair up to 3X more resistant to damage*.
-With continued use, your hair will be less brittle, you'll see fewer split ends, and strands will have increased resistance against breakage.
+With continued use, your hair will be less brittle, you'll see fewer split ends, and strands will have increased resistance against breakage. - For hair that it’s the healthiest it can be, with maximum protection against split ends and breakage, our Trichologists recommend two pre-shampoo treatments per week, alternating Elasticizer Deep-Conditioning Treatment and Bond Builder Restructuring Treatment.
+For a complete, all-encompassing hair care routine, treat your tresses to a mid-week Elasticizer to tackle dryness, followed by a spot of weekend damage repair with Bond Builder Restructuring Treatment.

-*MEAN INCREASE 2.79X AFTER 5 TREATMENTS COMPARED TO A SINGLE TREATMENT - INDEPENDENT INSTRUMENTAL TEST RESULTS
+*MEAN INCREASE 2.79X AFTER 5 TREATMENTS COMPARED TO A SINGLE TREATMENT - INDEPENDENT INSTRUMENTAL TEST RESULTS - Smooth Your Strands

 Try a detangling serum or spray like our Daily Damage Defence Leave-In Conditioner on your mid-lengths and ends.
-This will help smooth interlocked cuticles and reduce friction when combing.
+This will help smooth interlocked cuticles and reduce friction when combing. - Towel Dry Gently

 If you rub your hair roughly when towel-drying, you can cause knots and then breakage, which leads to split ends.
-Gently squeeze excess moisture from your hair instead.
+Gently squeeze excess moisture from your hair instead. - Go easy with the hairdryer

 Use a lower heat setting and turn off the heat when your hair is ‘just dry’.
-Over-drying can scorch and dehydrate your ends, which is one of the main causes of splitting.
+Over-drying can scorch and dehydrate your ends, which is one of the main causes of splitting. - Wear UV Protection

 UV rays damage hair proteins, making your hair dry and brittle.
 If you are in the sun for a long time, shield your hair with a leave-in UV protector like Swim Cap.
 Or wear a hat.